salmaelhajjami/OSBNR/README.md

 - El Hajjami, S., Malki, J., Berrada, M., & Fourka, B. (2020, November).
 Machine learning for anomaly detection. performance study considering anomaly distribution in an imbalanced dataset.
 In 2020 5th International Conference on Cloud Computing and Artificial Intelligence: Technologies and Applications (CloudTech) (pp. 1-8).
 IEEE.

 - El Hajjami, S., Malki, J., Bouju, A., & Berrada, M. (2021).
 Machine Learning Facing Behavioral Noise Problem in an Imbalanced Data Using One Side Behavioral Noise Reduction: Application to a Fraud Detection.
 International Journal of Computer and Information Engineering, 15(3), 194-205.

-# Conclusion

-OSBNR is an effective approach to deal with the problem of class imbalance in the presence of behavioral noise.
-It involves a clustering step and a reduction step to maximize the visibility of the minority class instances and minimize the excessive elimination of data.
-The approach has been shown to improve the performance of classifiers on imbalanced datasets.